 Do Not Go Longer Than 24 To 48 Hours To Follow Up

 You do not have to finalize any deals or collaborations that you discussed over your conference, but you do want to touch base with the other party as soon as possible after all of the dust has settled and you are finally back home.
 Do not let more than two days go by before you reach out to those people that you have made contact with, pitched ideas to, or simply want to stay in touch with.
 You worked hard to build contacts and introduce yourself to people at a conference, and now you need to stay in touch.

 Do Not Forget To Say Thanks

 Don’t forget to follow up with the contacts that you have made a business conference.
 Following up on discussions, ideas, collaborations, and other ventures can be worth the price of admission to the business conference in and of itself.
 You went to the business conference to network and learn.
-Immediately afterwards is the time to put those contacts to work, stay in touch, and follow up.
+Immediately afterward is the time to put those contacts to work, stay in touch, and follow-up.